Caeldeth/loures/Lore/Gabrel-Temuair-Subpath-Guides.md

 + Pros: You'll be able to blind your creatures, and after you master, you will be able to read their elements.
 That alone is a huge advantage for a Warrior.
 You will be able to two man in CR, because you can Blind, Read Elements, plus have the strength to kill.
 You will want to make sure that you have some decent stats, like close to max STR before you two man, or it will probably be a very slow hunt.

 + Cons: Basically, you're a pure Warrior who can blind, since most of your Rogue skills won't work.
 Until you master, you will need to hunt with a Rogue or a Monk who can read elements.
 You won't have Asgall or Dion, so you'll be very vulnerable in Arena.
 No matter how many Hit Points you have, you will always need to Blind when you're hunting.
 This will slow you down, and you won't be able to hunt at the same rate as other subbed bashers.
-You will have a tougher time on Grand Master quests, so be sure you have a Priest with you who can Mor Dion Comla.
+You will have a tougher time on Grand Master quests, so be sure you have a Priest with you who can Mor Dion Comlha.
 Also, be sure you max your mends, because your repairs will tend to be higher without Dion.

 #### Hints on Rogue/Warrior